-- A Participant who has not been eligible under Plan A, B or R for a minimum of 12 calendar months, based on work hours or an hour bank deduction from bank hours accrued as a result of work hours (not a disability extension), within the 24 calendar months immediately preceding the First Day of Disability, as defined in the Definitions section of this SPD. - More than 9 months (Plan A) and more than 4 months (Plans B and R) within the 24 month period. - Any Period of Disability for which evidence of receipt of Workers' Compensation Benefits or State Disability Insurance Benefits has not been furnished to the Fund. - A Disability for which the Plan has not received notice of claim within 12 months of the First Day of Disability (as defined). - Any Period of Disability which begins while the Participant is receiving Continuation Coverage under COBRA. - A Participant who has not worked for a Contributing Employer at least one day within the 30 day period preceding the First Day of Disability. - Stakeholders are not eligible for the Disability Extension of benefits.
+- A Participant who has not been eligible under Plan A, B or R for a minimum of 12 calendar months, based on work hours or an hour bank deduction from bank hours accrued as a result of work hours (not a disability extension), within the 24 calendar months immediately preceding the First Day of Disability, as defined in the Definitions section of this SPD. - More than 9 months (Plan A) and more than 4 months (Plans B and R) within the 24 month period. - Any Period of Disability for which evidence of receipt of Workers' Compensation Benefits or State Disability Insurance Benefits has not been furnished to the Fund. - A Disability for which the Plan has not received notice of claim within 12 months of the First Day of Disability (as defined). - Any Period of Disability which begins while the Participant is receiving Continuation Coverage under COBRA. - A Participant who has not worked for a Contributing Employer at least one day within the 30 day period preceding the First Day of Disability. - Stakeholders and employees who work under an Office and Professional Employee International Union (OPEIU) collective bargaining agreement requiring contributions to the Fund are not eligible for the Disability Extension of benefits.